 C-R1 (PKT -> ODU2), S3 (ODU2), S5 (ODU2), S6 (ODU2), C-R3 (ODU2 -> PKT)

-The MDSC should be capable via MPI interface to request the setup of ODU2 transit service with enough information that can permit transport PNC to instantiate and control the ODU2 segment through nodes S3, S5, S6.
+The MDSC should be capable via the MPI to request the setup of an ODU2 transit service with enough information that enable the transport PNC to instantiate and control the ODU2 data plane connection segment through nodes S3, S5, S6.

 EPL over ODU

-This use case assumes that the physical link interconnecting IP routers and transport network is an Ethernet link.
+This use case assumes that the physical links interconnecting the IP routers and the transport network are Ethernet links.

 If we consider the case of a 10Gb IP link between C-R1 to C-R3, we need to instantiate an EPL service between C-R1 and C-R3 supported by an ODU2 end-to-end connection between S3 and S6, crossing transport node S5.